 The Kimura Trap System was developed by David Avellan in 2012.
-It is a submission system designed to utilise the kimura lock from every position possible in combat, with many transitions, sweeps, passes, submissions, take downs and take down counters.
-While techniques in this system have been used before in a stand alone fashion, what is novel about this approach is how they have been all combined and designed to flow from one technique to the next in a easy to learn system.
+It is a submission system designed to utilize the kimura lock from every position possible in combat, with many transitions, sweeps, passes, submissions, takedowns, and takedown counters.
+While techniques in this system have been used before in a stand-alone fashion, what is novel about this approach is how they have been all combined and designed to flow from one technique to the next in a easy to learn system.

 The term Kimura Trap is now used to describe attacking with the kimura lock WITHOUT using it for a submission finish.
 Rather, the kimura Lock is used as a powerful control position to transition into other submissions, guard passes or sweeps.